Smoothieware/smoothie-v2-for-nuttx/README.md

 # smoothie-v2
-SMoothie for version 2 boards using nuttx as base
+Smoothie for version 2 boards using nuttx as base